 With my work I want emphasize people to question the relationship between our fears, our selves and nature.

 Wednesday, December 30, 2009

-I made a model of a fictive gallery room, using the same visual reprezentaiton as a real room.
+I created a model of a fictive gallery room, using the same visual reprezentaiton as a real room.
 The image was indistinguishible.
 Inside the model, at the back wall, I placed a text appropriated from one of Rosemarie Trockel's artworks: "Ich Habe Angst" ( "I am scared" ).
 Originally this sentence was placed behind an altar in a church in Germany.

-The camera was focused inside the model, so there was no possibility to recognize this new room as fiction, viewed at the website besides video stream from the other rooms, in which were placed artworks from the other artists.
+The camera was focused inside the model, so there was no possibility to distinguish this fictional small model room from reality

 Tuesday, December 29, 2009

 TRANSFORMERTransformer is a site specific artwork, installed at conference room at United States

-Concept of this work contemplates a specific situation related to location of the
+Concept of this work contemplates a specific situation of placement of the

 Considering this situation, and partially invoking the american phenomenon of the moving house, I proposed a new embassy building which is flexible and movable.
 The new embassy building can be rebuilt according to current conditions and needs.
 This is possible, because the building is based on the principle of portable offices and shipping container houses, which are usually used for transportation of the majority of commodities in the world.

-Thank to this material is the embassy able to move relatively quickly to any place and it is proposed as a blueprint for a serial production.
+Thank to this technology the embassy would be able to move relatively quickly to any place desired.
+It's blueprint is proposed for serial production.

 The idea of a flexible modular building was inspired by the famous comic book, cartoon and movie series Transformers – robots in disguise.
 They embody a role of the good guys fighting against threat.
 Besides this, they sold as variable toys.
 Each Transformer can be rebuilt into three different modes.

 In accord to that, also each embassy building can be transformed into three different modes.

 - The first one represents the embassy - office building,

 - Second mode is the defense robot, which embassy transforms to in case of a threat.